 Integrating artificial intelligence (AI) with digital assistants for more sophisticated health care needs is in the very early stages.
 But the technology will likely become much more advanced in the near future.
 In the home, for example, a person might say, “I’m in pain.”
 In response, the AI-enabled digital assistant could access the patient’s electronic health record and check the patient’s recent history, evaluate vital signs, or even scan for environmental factors.
 It might be able to connect the person to a family member or nurse.13

-Virtual health is expanding in hospitals and health systems, and patients, physicians, and employers are growing more comfortable with the idea.
-Whether implementing a new virtual health initiative, or scaling up an existing program, health systems should have the right infrastructure and strategies in place.
-Beyond health systems, many health plans and medical technology companies are also making significant investments in technology, and many of them are trying to use their virtual health strategies to distinguish themselves in the health care marketplace.
+Virtual health is expanding in hospitals and health systems and patients, physicians and employers are growing more comfortable with the idea.
+Whether implementing a new virtual health initiative, or scaling up an existing programme, health systems should have the right infrastructure and strategies in place.
+Beyond health systems, many health plans and medical technology companies are also making significant investments in technology and many of them are trying to use their virtual health strategies to distinguish themselves in the health care marketplace.

-Organizational leaders should consider prioritizing the following key considerations when standing up an enterprise virtual health care program:
+Organisational leaders should consider prioritising the following key considerations when standing up an enterprise virtual health care programme: